 San Juan may at times feel like a bustling metropolis, but it's still a Caribbean island, meaning when the sun goes down you have many different options for nightlife.
 The beach neighborhoods have laidback bars great for grabbing a beer or margarita while listening to the waves.
 Old San Juan has nightclubs and cocktail bars to while the night away.

 Hot Tips: Try a mango mojito to start off your night in San Juan.

 San Juan has many different options for shopping.
 In Old San Juan, you can find many souvenir shops.
 Head to the beach towns for beachwear and other tropical souvenirs.
 In the neighborhood of Condado, you'll find luxury shopping and high fashion.
 While walking around San Juan, keep an eye out for outlet stores of popular brands such as Coach.

-Take It or Leave It: Plaza Las Americas in San Juan is the Caribbean's largest shopping mall and features staples such as Abercrombie and Fitch and Banana Republic.
+Hot Tips: Plaza Las Americas in San Juan is the Caribbean's largest shopping mall and features staples such as Abercrombie and Fitch and Banana Republic.